MooersLab/org-mode-voice-in/README.md

 - org-mode file headers
 - table templates
 - org-babel code blocks
-- 30 TODO's with priorites
+- 30 TODO's with priorities
-- 600 TODO's with priorities and time esitmates
+- 600 TODOs with priorities and time estimates

-## Related repos
+## Related repositories
 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing)

-## Rules for develop voice commands
+## Rules for developing voice commands

-### Pick word combinations rarely used in normal prose
+### Pick word combinations rarely used in regular prose
 The basic rule for developing a voice command is to pick a word combination that is very unlikely to be used in one's prose.
 This choice can avoid the accidental insertion of an unintended set of words.
 For example, using the voice command "to do" to insert an org-mode TODO is pretty pointless because this phrase is used frequently in my prose.